ni/nidevlabs/README.md

 You will also need to change the [InstallLocation.targets](InstallLocation.targets) file to refer to the install location.
 The install location affects where the projects look for the dependent assemblies and where the built assemblies are copied for use.

+The APIs and features used by these examples are expected to change and may be removed with new releases.
+The plan is to keep these examples up to date with each new release.

 To remove this example from the installed application, delete the following files from the install directory:

 * ExamplePlugins.dll